orgvue2/gizmocookbook/chapter01/operators.md

 **=>** (defines  lambda expression; see [Lamda Expression chapter](https://orgvue.gitbooks.io/gizmocookbook/content/chapter07/index.html) for more details)

 #### Search operators
-Used in Search Panel, see Basic OrgVue Training for more details
+Used in Search Panel, see Basic OrgVue Training for more details.

 **:** (value within a specific property)